mozilla/nunjucks/README.md

 **Nunjucks is currently lacking an active maintainer.
 Issues and pull requests will not be reviewed or merged, unfortunately.
-If you are interested in picking up nunjucks maintenance, file an issue and mention @carljm.**
+If you are interested in picking up nunjucks maintenance, file an issue and mention @vecmezoni.**

 # Nunjucks